iredith/NodeJS/Readme.md

     - Instead of writing SQL queries manually, you can use packages (ORMs) like Sequelize to focus on the Node.js code and work with native JS objects
     - Sequelize allows you define models and interact with the database through them
     - You can also easily set up relations ("Associations") and interact with your related models through them.

+#### NoSQL

+NoSQL, or "not only SQL," refers to a class of database management systems (DBMS) that do not strictly adhere to the traditional relational database model.
+Unlike traditional relational databases, which use structured query language (SQL) for defining and manipulating the data, NoSQL databases are designed to handle a variety of data models and are often used for large-scale, distributed systems and real-time applications.